hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

 - - -

+* `scratch_disk` - (Optional) Scratch disks to attach to the instance.
+This can be specified multiple times for multiple scratch disks.
+Structure is documented below.

 * `can_ip_forward` - (Optional) Whether to allow sending and receiving of packets with non-matching source or destination IPs.
     This defaults to false.